 About this desk

 AffordWhere Editorial is the generalist desk behind most of the cost-of-living, city-guide, and ranking content on this site.
 It is a team, not a single author.
-Posts are drafted and fact-checked collaboratively, and every figure published under this byline is traceable to a primary source — a national statistics office, an official housing portal, a tax authority, or a published OECD / Eurostat dataset.
+Posts are drafted and checked together, and every figure that goes out under this byline can be traced back to a primary source: a national statistics office, an official housing portal, a tax authority, or a published OECD or Eurostat dataset.

 The desk covers city-level rent, grocery baskets, transport costs, and quality-of-life comparisons across the 175+ cities in AffordWhere's database.
-When posts describe neighborhoods or local trade-offs, the descriptions are derived from public municipal data, listing portals, and government housing reports — not personal anecdotes.
+When a post describes a neighborhood or a local trade-off, the description is built from municipal data, listing portals, and government housing reports.
+It is not a retold personal anecdote.

-If you spot an error in a post attributed to this desk, please contact us via the about page so we can correct the record and update the "last reviewed" date on the relevant article.
+If you spot an error in something published under this byline, write to us via the about page.
+We will correct the record and move the "last reviewed" date on the article.

 Topics covered